BrontoBytez/Learning/README.md

 ## R Resources

-### Recommended Libraries
+### Key Libraries
 The following libraries are frequently used in data analysis and modeling.
-Spend some time on studying them and they would become your powerful weapons.
+Spend some time on studying them and they would eventually become your powerful weapons.

-* plyr
+* plyr - manipulating data frame.
-* caret
+* caret - data modeling
-* ggplot2
+* ggplot2 - graph plotting

 ## Practice Competitions